 Spend morning or early afternoon at the Benziger Winery.
 Take their tram tour.
 It’s really worthwhile, as it shows off their “biodiversity” and veritable "quilt" of vineyards and pastures in the hanging valley that comprises the ranch.

-The tour costs $25.00 (under 21 is $10.00) and takes 45 minutes.
+The tour costs $25.00 and takes 45 minutes.
 They drive you past the huge stainless steel tanks and tell you how they process the grapes.
 In August and September they’ll take you up to the crush pad.
 You will get to see the inside of their really cool cave.
-At the end of the tour they’ll take you into a tasting room for a private wine tasting of five wines.
-If you just taste, and do not do the tram tour, it costs $15.00.
+At the end of the tour they’ll take you into a tasting room for a private wine tasting.
+If you just taste, and do not take the tram tour, it costs $15.00.
 So if you are going to taste anyway, take the tour!
-It is spectacular and not to be missed—really one of the best vineyard tours in this area.
-Their wines are delicious as well.
+It is spectacular and not to be missed.
+It really is one of the best vineyard tours here.
+As a bonus, their wines are delicious as well.
 Stroll around the wonderful old buildings and appreciate the plantings.

 Lunchtime…eat a picnic lunch either at Benziger Winery or at Jack London State Park, your next stop.
 You can pick up great gourmet picnic fare at the Glen Ellen Village Market (13751 Arnold Drive- our favorite store in the area!) at the base of London Ranch Road before going up to the winery and/or park.

 After Benziger Winery, turn right and go up the hill a bit to the end of the road.
 The park fee is $10.00 per car.
 It includes 1400 acres of park, 20 miles of trails, the cottage, the House of Happy Walls, and numerous ruins.

 In 1905 London bought the first of several ranches on Sonoma Mountain in Glen Ellen, California.
 Using the proceeds from his prolific writing career, London acquired adjoining parcels over several years and expanded his ranch.